sneha-gurav-au6/employee-app/readme.md

 -Documentation Of Project:
-User Application -
+Employee Application -
-1.This is the application where user can create users (giving name,email ,passowrd).i.e by registering user.After register user need to login ,if already registerd he can directly login
+1.This is the application where user can create employee,delet employees and list all employees.
-2.for creating new user also need to register with ew user details 3.user can see all user list in decending order by clicking all user button .
+2.for creating new employee,user need to register with name,email and password.After registration user can login.
+3.Only registered user can see all employee list in decending order by clicking get all employee list button.

-4.By clicking on delet button the particular user gets deleted.any user can delet any another user as per question 5.By clicking on update user button user details can update (here user can give/update extra details like hobbies gender,address,college etc )
+4.By clicking on delet button the particular employee gets deleted.User can delet any employee.
-6.hobbies will select on clicking on heckbox button and select college from list of colleges.when user gets logout user authentication will remove.
-7.app is deployed on heroku
-8.College list while updateing profile only visibling when application runs on localhost.
+5.User is nevigated from all employee list page where by clicking on create employee button user can create new employee.
+6.Employee card is having name,age ,salary and id of employee.

+-User authentication
+To list all employees,craete employees and delet employees user need authentication.Here passport js can be used to authrization but I used simple logic to get authrization.

 -Libreries used:
 Front-end : React , Redux,Bootstrap